 During the 1920's, women's lives changed for ever.
 This was the "Roaring Twenties" and Flappers were sporting easy to wear silhouettes: loose, short, ready to take a spirited run through the park.
-Finding vintage Flapper dresses is getting harder to do now, as they disapear into collections.

 Following World War I, everything about the Flapper's style was new and modern, breaking ground in so many ways.
 She was usually young: a college student or new girl in town.
 Her silhouette seemed shockingly masculine, with long bare legs and a slender bustline.

 The idea of having men's wear styled clothing was new on the horizon.
 This loose fit, expressed with modern Art Deco designs brought a younger viewpoint to fashion.
 Erte, the famous fashion illustrator suggested many applications of Art Deco embellishments in fabric and fashion.

 Fabric prints, jewelry, shoe details and hats were distinctive in their Erte-styled Deco designs.

 Not to be missed, the classic fur collar and cuffs, with a wrap front that ties at the hip.

 The coat catalog here shows a very similar coat style on its cover.

 p.s.
 The name "Flapper" is derived from the big rain boots popular during the time, that were worn un-buckled in front, making a flapping effect when the girls walked in them.

 Reposted from an earlier post; Oct.
 21, 2008, with new images added of the coat.